California Haunted Houses and Halloween Happiness

 Need a discount California hotel?

 Every weekend from late September through October, California theme parks drag out the cobwebs and ketchup to create truly terrifying Halloween environments.
-For example, at Six Flags Discovery Kingdom in Vallejo, Kids Boo Fest and Fright Fest are back.
+For example, at Six Flags Discovery Kingdom in Vallejo, Kids Boo Fest is back.
 Hundreds of zombies and costumed little ones roam the park by day, but they’re kid-friendly.
-The scariest score here is that season ticket and day pass holders get to enter the mayhem free.
+The scariest score here is that season ticket and day pass holders get to enter the mayhem for free.

-The Haunted House Add-on is the Six Flags’ adult-rated version (as if adults are less afraid than kids?)
-Grownups also have Oktoberfest through Oct.
-29 so they can recover with a wurst and a craft beer.
+Fright Fest, recommended for ages 13+ is also back.
 These special haunts include four haunted houses, five scare zones and night-lit thrill rides.
 It’s all just for fun, but if you’re afraid of bugs, ghosts or zombies (real or fake), don’t go!
+Grownups also have Oktoberfest select dates Sept.
+14 – Nov.
+3 so they can recover with a wurst and a craft beer.

 Great Adventure Style Low Freakout California Haunted Houses